Outlier detection in network revenue management: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we proposed a two-step method for (i) identifying which legs in a mobility network are likely to benefit from joint outlier detection, and (ii) detecting outlying demand within such a set of legs.
-Furthermore, we presented an approach to rank identified outliers according to their severity, creating an alert list to aid analysts in prioritising demand forecast adjustments.
-By applying the proposed approach to empirical booking data, we demonstrated the type of data observed in practice and showed how to account for additional practical considerations, such as trend and seasonality.
-Based on insights from analysing empirical data, we constructed a simulation to evaluate how successfully our method detects outliers under laboratory conditions.
+In this paper, we proposed a two-step method for (i) clustering legs in a mobility network that could benefit from joint outlier detection, and (ii) detecting outlying demand within such clusters.
+Furthermore, the proposed method, FD+Agg, ranks identified outliers according to their severity, creating an alert list to aid analysts in prioritising demand forecast adjustments.

 The simulation study demonstrated the robustness of the method in a range of outlier demand scenarios.
-It highlighted that aggregating the analysis across clustered legs that share common outliers improves both detection rate and precision.
-Further, the ranked alert list correctly identified the most critical outliers.
-Last but not least, we measured the potential revenue benefits of identifying and adjusting for demand outliers in a network setting by applying a choice of forecast adjustments and gauging the resulting revenue.
-We show that taking into account the similarity of the legs can improve revenue in most scenarios.
-In the less likely scenario where only one or two legs of a cluster are affected by outlier demand, risk-averse firms may prefer leg-level adjustments.
+It highlighted that aggregating the analysis across clustered legs improves both detection rate and precision.
+Further, the ranked alert list often correctly identified the most critical outliers.
+The advantages of the proposed approach became particularly clear when benchmarking its true positive rate, distribution of outliers across ranks, and precision, against that from a combination of Principal Component Analysis and High-Density Regions (PCA+HDR) from \citet{Hyndman2016}, and on the non-ranked, leg-based method proposed in \citet{Rennie2021}.

-Further research is needed to consider the practical aspects of outlier detection in live revenue management systems from the perspective of decision support.
-Such research should particularly focus on effective ways to visualise outliers in networks and to communicate the ranked alert list to RM analysts.
-Another research opportunity would be to consider how the aggregated outlier detection may be adapted for other areas of revenue management, e.g., in hotels, where correlation is induced by bookings for multiple consecutive nights.
-Similarly, investigating the use of alternative clustering approaches is of interest - particularly where the clusters are likely to be of different structures compared to the rail industry e.g. in the airline industry where hub and spoke networks are more common than lines.
+Furthermore, we implemented a simulated revenue management system to measure the potential revenue benefits of identifying and adjusting for demand outliers in a network setting by applying forecast adjustments across a cluster of legs.
+This analysis showed that taking into account the similarity of the legs can improve revenue in most scenarios.
+In the less likely scenario where only one or two legs of a cluster are affected by outlier demand, risk-averse firms may prefer individual leg-level adjustments.